utat-ss/FINCH-Optics-Zemax/README.md

 # FINCH-Optics-Zemax
-Zemax models of the optical payload
+This repository contains Zemax models of the components of the optical payload (and eventually a full model).